FacerAin/smart-composer/README.md

 **Smart Composer** is a GitHub Action that automatically **categorizes** and **organizes** Markdown files.
 When you push new `.md` files to a specified folder in your repository, Smart Composer will:

 1. Analyze the content with AI.
 2. Determine the best matching category from a predefined list.
-3. Move the file into the appropriate subfolder (e.g., `docs/<Category>`).
+3. Move the file into the appropriate subfolder (e.g., docs/<Category>).
+4. Automatically update the main README.md with a categorized list of your Markdown files.
+5. (New) Rewrite the content for improved clarity, consistency, and presentation (Proofreading & Editing).

 ## Key Features

 - **Customizable categories**: Pass in your own list of categories as an input.
-- **Automated file orginization**: No more manual reorganizing of files.
+- **Automated file organization**: No more manual reorganizing of files.
 - **AI-powered classification**: Let AI handle content analysis and categorization.
-- **(Coming soon) Proofreading & Editing**: Automatically refine your Markdown content.
+- **Proofreading & Editing**: Automatically refine your Markdown content *(now available!)*
+- **Dynamic README Update**: The Action updates your main `README.md` with a structured list of files sorted into categories.

 ## Requirements